HumanSignal/label-studio-ml-backend/label_studio_ml/examples/paddleocr/README.md

-## Interactive BBOX OCR using Tesseract
+## Interactive BBOX OCR using PaddleOCR
 Using an OCR engine for Interactive ML-Assisted Labelling, this functionality can speed up annotation for layout detection, classification and recognition models.

-Tesseract is used for OCR but minimal adaptation is needed to connect other OCR engines or models.
+PaddleOCR is used for OCR but minimal adaptation is needed to connect other OCR engines or models.

 Tested againt Label Studio 1.10.1, with basic support for both Label Studio